sgost/contentconcepts-data/services/marketing_communications_editing.md

 ---
 title: "Marketing Communications"
 highlight: "Are you content?"
 description: "Have a fresh pair of eyes look at your marketing communications and correct the little flaws or the major thing that you have overlooked.
-Most often, as an author you would be so close to the content that you may not have the readers’ perspective.
+Most often, as an author you would be so close to the content that you may not have the readers’ perspective."

-Marketing Communications is all about saying the right thing at the right place using very little content.
-While writing the copy it is difficult to write in short, but a skilled business communications editor can make the content crisper and complete.
+description: "Marketing Communications is all about saying the right thing at the right place using very little content.
+While writing the copy it is difficult to write in short, but a skilled business communications editor can make the content crisper and complete."

-We have got a talented team of editors who are adept in marketing communications and make your written communications do the work.
+description: "We have got a talented team of editors who are adept in marketing communications and make your written communications do the work."

-What will you receive?"
+description: "What will you receive?"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {